-- Post a sign to the storefront that informs individuals who have a fever or other symptoms of COVID-19 should not enter the store. - Employees may be allowed to wear facemasks.
-Gloves should only be worn to handle food. - Customers should be encouraged to wear facemasks in order prevent spreading of the virus.
+- Post a sign to the storefront that informs individuals who have a fever or other symptoms of COVID-19 should not enter the store. - Employees and customers should wear face masks or face coverings in keeping with the current recommended guidelines. - Gloves should only be worn to handle food.

-- · Consider downsizing operations or limiting store capacity. - All persons in the store should practice sensible social distancing of at least 6 feet between another person. - · Signs and floor markings can be used to encourage social distancing. - · Avoid displays that lead to crowding. - Encourage guests to make shopping lists to decrease time in store.
+- Consider downsizing operations or limiting store capacity. - All persons in the store should practice sensible social distancing of at least 6 feet between another person. - Signs and floor markings can be used to encourage social distancing. - Avoid displays that lead to crowding. - Encourage guests to make shopping lists to decrease time in store.

 - Encourage customers to use hand sanitizer upon entering the store. - Sanitize entrance/exit doors at least three times per day.
-Employees may be allowed to wear facemasks or gloves. - Employees should have access to hand sanitizer or a place to wash their hands. - Workers and customers should be provided an adequate number of trash receptacles - · Sanitization of incoming stock and merchandise is recommended. - Sanitize bathrooms often and limit bathroom occupancy. - Sanitize shopping carts and baskets often.
+Employees may be allowed to wear facemasks or gloves. - Employees should have access to hand sanitizer or a place to wash their hands. - Workers and customers should be provided an adequate number of trash receptacles - Sanitization of incoming stock and merchandise is recommended. - Sanitize bathrooms often and limit bathroom occupancy. - Sanitize shopping carts and baskets often.
 Encourage customers to wipe down carts before use.

-- Point of sale equipment should be frequently cleaned and sanitized. - · Stores should encourage customers to make non-cash payments. - · Add clear shields to point of transaction to aid in distancing. - · Sales registers should be at least 6 feet apart. - The salesperson should encourage customers; either to insert payment card or to provide their own pen or sanitize store's pen before and after use to sign the receipt.
-Receipt should be left on counter. - Encourage curbside pick-up options or consider offering these services. - At gas stations, sanitze pumps and encourage patrons to use a secondary barrier when pumping gas (glove or paper towel).
+- Point of sale equipment should be frequently cleaned and sanitized. - Stores should encourage customers to make non-cash payments. - Add clear shields to point of transaction to aid in distancing. - Sales registers should be at least 6 feet apart. - The salesperson should encourage customers to either insert payment card or provide their own pen or sanitize store's pen before and after use to sign the receipt.
+Receipt should be left on counter. - Encourage curbside pick-up options or consider offering these services. - At gas stations, sanitize pumps and encourage patrons to use a secondary barrier when pumping gas (glove or paper towel).